hostjane/hostjane.github.io/_pages/sellers.md

 - [x] Bios are 500 characters

 <span class="green">Create a strong, compelling HostJane bio and summary that highlights your skills used to deliver the Services you are selling on HostJane.
-This is a major selling point for your listings as it helps to make them feel complete.</span>
+This is a major selling point for your listings as it makes your branding feel complete.</span>

-If you have related qualifications or work history that you use to deliver your Services or professional accomplishments that are part of what sets your Service apart, then give prospective Buyers a basic summary here and expand on that inside your listings.
+If you have related qualifications or work history that you use to deliver your Services or professional accomplishments that are part of what sets your Service apart, please give prospective Buyers a basic summary here and expand on that inside your listings.

 - [x] Adopt a relaxed, friendly writing style like you're having a conversation with the Buyer.
 - [x] Write in the first person (I, me, my)